-Effective February 1, 2021, the per capita tax is fifteen dollars and twenty cents (\$15.20) for each active member per month and seven dollars and sixty cents (\$7.60) for each retired-active member.
+Effective October 1, 2024, the per capita tax is nineteen dollars and five cents (\$19.05) for each active member per month and nine dollars and fifty-three cents (\$9.53) for each retired-active member.

-As a result of Resolution 1 at the 2021 Convention, The per capita tax shall be adjusted for each future year based on the U.S. National Consumer Price Index (CPI-W) as issued by the Department of Labor measured from April 1 through March 31, not to be less than 1.5 percent (1.5%) but in no instance will it exceed 3.5 percent (3.5%) per active member and retired-active member.
-This increase shall become effective on September 1 of each year.
+As a result of Resolution 1 at the 2021 Convention, the per capita tax shall be adjusted for each future year based on the U.S. National Consumer Price Index (CPI-W) as issued by the Department of Labor measured from April 1 through March 31, not to be less than 1.5 percent (1.5%) but in no instance will it exceed 3.5 percent (3.5%) per active member and retired-active member.
+This increase shall become effective on October 1 of each year.
 At all times, the per capita tax for each retired-active member shall be one-half of the adjusted per capita tax for active members.

-Included in the foregoing total, as a result of Resolution 50 at the 2018 Convention, the IAFF per capita allocation for the FIREPAC Education Account shall be adjusted to two dollars and twenty-five cents (\$2.25) effective September 1, 2018, with the proviso that at no time will this per capita tax be used for any other purpose than the FIREPAC Education Fund, except as herein noted and with the further proviso that effective October 1, 2005, and each year thereafter, the per capita allocation to FIREPAC will be adjusted for inflation consistent with any COLA resolution passed by the delegates at future conventions, but not to exceed 4.5 percent.
+Included in the foregoing total, as a result of Resolution 50 at the 2018 Convention, the IAFF per capita allocation for the FIREPAC Education Account shall be adjusted to two dollars and twenty-five cents (\$2.25) effective September 1, 2018, with the proviso that at no time will this per capita tax be used for any other purpose than the FIREPAC Education Fund, except as herein noted and with the further proviso that effective October 1, 2005, and each year thereafter, the per capita allocation to FIREPAC will be adjusted for inflation consistent with any COLA resolution passed by the delegates at future conventions.

-In accordance with Resolution 2 enacted at the 2006 Convention, effective September 1, 2007, and thereafter, the per capita allocations to the Redmond Health & Safety Symposium (per Resolution 4 at the 2018 Convention) and the Emergency Disputes Fund

-(EDF) will be adjusted for inflation consistent with any COLA resolution passed by the delegates to IAFF Conventions.
+In accordance with Resolution 2 enacted at the 2006 Convention, effective September 1, 2007, and thereafter on each October 1, the per capita allocations to the Emergency Disputes Fund (EDF) will be adjusted for inflation consistent with any COLA resolution passed by the delegates to IAFF Conventions.